-A Blog is a singular post, an article or discussion that you have created.
+A blog is a singular post, an article or discussion that you have created.

-A Blog Page is the page/website where all of the blogs are kept, it acts as an Index for each blog you write.
+A blog page is the page/website where all of the blogs are kept, it acts as an Index for each blog you write.

-1. The Story/Reason behind the Blog
+1. The Reason for the Blog

 2. Asking Open Questions

 When you are writing blogs, asking questions can be a really great way to interact with your audience.

-If you were to ask what do you think about today’s blog?
-Or have you learned anything new in today’s blog?
-If so, what is it?
+If you were to ask “what do you think about today’s blog?” or “have you learned anything new in today’s blog?
+If so, what is it?”
 Then you would be much more likely for a more in-depth answer which can open the lines of communication between you, the blogger, and the reader.

-3. Listen to Your Readers!
+3. Listen to Your Readers

 4. Selling on a Blog

 This ties back into point number 1, what is the story of the product?
 What is it all about?
 What is the point of the blog?
 Simply to sell?
 To sell and inform?

 As a blogger you should be taking both sides of the argument, adding in your view and then making a decision.

 Use your blog page to be kind, spread positive messages, raise awareness.
-Do not let bias sway your judgement and take toy down a road that you won’t even know you are going down.
+Do not let bias sway your judgement and take you down a road that you won’t even know you are going down.